13. Paths Cross

 And, always, assumed the worst.

-Maybe there was a piece of evidence that either he or Oscar had overlooked and the newspaper guy somehow linked the old lady to the ticket and by going to the lottery, found Oscar.
+There had to be a piece of evidence that either he or Oscar overlooked and the newspaper guy had somehow linked the old lady to the ticket and by going to the lottery, found Oscar.

 Inevitably, that would lead to Rico.